sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 - The external clients subscribe and receive messages via gNMI connection/protocol.
 - For each client connected, a listener is spawned to receive messages at the max rate of 10K/sec.
 - The received messages are sent to the connected client at the client's rate.
-- Any overflow due to back-pressure/rate-limit is confined to suppression of events repeat.
+- Any overflow due to back-pressure/rate-limit is confined to suppression of repeated events.

 ### gNMI protocol
 - Use SUBSCRIBE request